2019/02/18

 The total amount applied for may not, accordingly, exceed 85% of your total project costs.
 This also applies if you apply to other Nordic organisations.
 Other Nordic organisations include the Nordic Culture Fund and NordPlus, for example.

 In-kind financing means the provision of goods or services rather than money can count towards project financing.
 For instance, voluntary work can be included in the budget.
 All calculations are to be specified in the application budget, and the total must be able to be considered reasonable for implementing the project.
-For an example of how to produce a detailed budget appendix – please see here.
+For an example of how to produce a detailed budget appendix, please open this form: Budget_for_applicants_2022.

 Grants can be awarded to: organisations, groups, municipalities, institutions, associations and networks.